• Skip to main content

 The Jade Emperor Pagoda is one former President Obama chose to visit in 2016.
 I wonder if he was as clueless about what to do as I am?

-Why visit the Jade Emperor Pagoda?
+Why Visit the Jade Emperor Pagoda?

 Built in 1909, the rose-coloured Jade Emperor Pagoda, Chua Phuoc Hai, was built by Vietnam’s local Chinese Cantonese community, and it’s a fascinating mix of Buddhist and Taoist myths.

-Inside, it’s a dark warren of rooms.
 There are hallways with peeling red paint, intricate carvings, elaborate woodwork and fearsome statues of gods holding swords.

 It’s impossibly cluttered and mesmerizing.
 Through the smoke I make out altars, tourists, bowing locals, flowers, deities and shrines.